Louisville Bankruptcy Attorney

 Joint tenancy means that if one owner passes away, their share of the property automatically passes to the surviving owner(s).

 On the other hand, tenancy in common allows multiple people to own property together but without the right of survivorship.
 Each owner has a specific share of the property, which they can sell, give away, or bequeath to their heirs.
+In this section, we will explore the key differences between joint tenancy and tenancy in common.

 The Basics of Bankruptcy in Louisville, KY